 3. Inquire Directly – programs accepting Medicaid often require that the child meets the medical necessity requirements for coverage.
 Then, the program will begin to act as the family advocate to get funding for the child’s stay.
 However, this can take months.
 Inquiring directly through Medicaid may save a 4-month wait to be evaluated.

-Some states post providers who work with Medicaid on a web page, please search for your state’s Medicaid providers via Internet.
+Some states post providers who work with Medicaid on a webpage, please search for your state’s Medicaid providers via the Internet.